 “My childhood was like any other – I focused on studying until I was exposed to karate when I was 8,” he explains.

 “I was beaten up by a classmate at school, so I then decided I needed to learn karate to protect myself, and there was a dojo near where I live.”

 Interestingly, though the young Akimoto was the first to pursue the martial art, it piqued the interest of the rest of the family.
 His father took up training a year later, then his mother and sister followed two years after, and the sport became a common interest in their household.

 "It takes a hundred times to remember the moves, a thousand times to make them beautiful, and ten thousand times to grasp their essence." – Anonymous A lifetime of consistent and purposeful practice has helped Kyokushin Karate World Champion and Undefeated Kickboxer Hiroki Akimoto @hiro_a_16 from the EVOLVE Fight Team make it to the top of his sport.
 Hard work and discipline are the secrets to his success. #evolvemma #evolvefightteam #muaythai #kickboxing #martialarts #mma #athlete #training #technique #fitness #fitspo #sport #japan #singapore #onechampionship

 It did not take long before Akimoto fell in love with the discipline.

-Karate has deep roots in his native Japan, and his family, but his connection went beyond that.
+Karate has deep roots in his native Japan, but his connection went beyond that.
 The process of training and development – both mental and physical – enamored him.

 “I fell in love with martial arts as soon as I started,” Akimoto reveals.